Welcome to Atlanta Ethics

-The next meeting of the Board of Ethics is a special called meeting scheduled for 6 PM EST on Wednesday, June 1, 2016.
+The next regular meeting of the Board of Ethics is scheduled for 6 PM EST on Thursday, July 21, 2016.

 Board Meetings are open to the public and can be viewed live on Channel 26.
 Click here for more information